 What is Poetry Out Loud?

 Poetry Out Loud is a national recitation contest sponsored by the National Endowment for the Arts and The Poetry Foundation.
+This year’s local event also includes an original poetry competition.

 Why should students participate?